Poewa/TTSApp/README.md

 ﻿# Text-to-Speech Application

 A web application for converting text to speech using Azure OpenAI TTS and Azure Speech Service with Danish and English language support.
+Branded for Gladsaxe Kommune.

 ## Features